-II.
-TCP-FRIENDLY RATE CONTROL PROTOCOL
+2. TCP-FRIENDLY RATE CONTROL PROTOCOL

-In this section, we consider new TFRCP (Tcp-Friendly Rate Control Protocol) suitable for real-time video applications.
-TFRCPs proposed in [5]-[11] behave as illustrated in Fig. 1; at the end of the control interval i - 1 (with duration I{i-1}), the sender estimates the network condition from information gathered within the interval.
+In this section, we consider new TFRCP (Tcp-Friendly Rate Control Protocol) suitable for real-time video applications, called MPEG-TFRCP.
+TFRCPs proposed5-11 behave as illustrated in Fig. 1; at the end of the control interval i-1 (with duration I{i-1}), the sender estimates the network condition from information gathered within the interval.
 Then it estimates the throughput of the TCP connection which traverses the same path and finally adjusts its emission rate r_i for the next interval i to the estimated TCP throughput r{TCP} .